Signs of anxiety are not always obvious. Sometimes it shows up as annoying or difficult behaviour.

 Children respond best when their world feels safe.

-Sudden or unexpected changes can make a child feel anxious.
+Sudden or unexpected changes can make a child feel tense or anxious.

 They benefit most from your support and understanding.